matthias-reis/carda-gatsby/content/articles/2022/08/arctangent-feat-waterbear.md

 typeName: Beitrag
 title: ArcTanGent feat.
 WaterBear
-subTitle: Post-Rock Festival teams up with Sustainability Streaming Platform to sensitize Visitors to take Care of the Planet
+subTitle: Post-Rock Festival teams up with Sustainability Streaming Platform to inspire Visitors to take Care of the Planet
 seoTitle: Post-Rock Festival ArcTanGent teams up with WaterBear
 description: If you want to know why the famous post-rock festival ArcTanGent teamed up with sustainability streaming platform WaterBear you need to read